 Phase 3: Deal-making, which not only involves renewing, renegotiating or discontinuing current supplier contracts as necessary but also distributing digital RFI/RFP/RFQs and performing online reverse auctions to create new contracts with improved cost-savings.

 Phase 4: Measuring and tracking your efforts with e-Sourcing analytics, will give your organization the opportunity to gauge the success of your revitalized sourcing strategy.

-During the first phase of the strategic sourcing process, the organization must gain full access to its current spend in order to perform a comprehensive spend analysis.
+During the first phase of the strategic sourcing process, the organization must gain full access to its current spending in order to perform a comprehensive spend analysis.
 It’s often wise to seek the help of an experienced team of sourcing and procurement specialists in order to successfully navigate all of the following tasks involved in a complete spend analysis: data gathering, data aggregation, data cleansing, duplicate-record removal, vendor name normalization, vendor categorization, data classification, and spend cube generation.

 It’s also essential to make full use of best-in-class spend-management software.
 Before choosing a solution, always look for the following features: